-One of the most common sources of confusion when deciding who to see for any given related problem is: What is the difference between an ophthalmologist, an optometrist, and an ophthalmologist?
+One common source of confusion when deciding where to go for an eye-related problem is: What’s the difference between an optician, an optometrist, and an ophthalmologist?
 Here’s an explanation of which professional does what.

 An optometrist is a specialist who is a Doctor of Optometry.
-They are licensed to provide eye exams and to make a diagnosis of eye and vision related conditions.
-An optometrist may prescribe contact lenses or eyeglasses.
-An optometrist, however, does not have the ability to perform any type of eye surgery.
+Optometrists are licensed to give eye exams and make diagnoses of eye- and vision-related conditions.
+An optometrist can write prescriptions for contact lenses or eyeglasses.
+An optometrist, however, does not perform any type of eye surgery.

-An ophthalmologist is specialist who is medically and surgically trained to treat eye conditions.
-Ophthalmologists hold medical degrees, have completed residencies, and are usually fellowship trained in their field.
-They are certified to perform the full spectrum of eye care and vision needs, from contacts and eyeglasses, to surgery.
+An ophthalmologist is a specialist who is medically and surgically trained to treat eye conditions.
+Ophthalmologists hold medical degrees, have completed residencies, and are usually fellowship-trained in their field.
+They are certified to meet the full spectrum of eye care and vision needs, from prescribing contacts and eyeglasses to performing surgery.